-The symptoms people experience from cataracts may differ — depending on the individual, and the type of cataract.
+Cataract symptoms may differ from person to person, depending on the individual, and the type of cataract.
 Some people experience a phenomenon known as “second sight”, in which near vision improves for a short time, typically until the cataract worsens.

-An easy way to understand the visual effects of a cataract, is by imaging what it feels like to look through a dirty window.
+An easy way to understand the visual effects of a cataract is by imagining what it feels like to look through a dirty window.